Skip to main content

 To be eligible for admission, applicants should be:

-• in-service primary school mathematics panel heads or mathematics teachers; and
+• in-service primary school Mathematics panel heads or Mathematics teachers; and

 • recommended by school principals.